-Honey Nut Cheerios, as you might imagine, is focused on the honey.
+Honey Nut Cheerios is focused on the honey.
 Its brand is “Must be the Honey,” using a bee named Buzz as its mascot/equity marker.

-As a result of marketing, Cheerios’ yellow box is instantly recognizable (and even nostalgic for some).
-It is currently being marketed under the “Love” tagline, but promotes itself has being good for a healthy heart.
+As a result of marketing, Cheerios’ yellow box is instantly recognizable.
+And, even nostalgic for some.
+It is currently being marketed under the “Love” tagline.
+But, promotes itself has being good for a healthy heart.

 Cinnamon Toast Crunch is still among the market leaders, holding the fifth spot in most surveys.
 But its more than 8% drop in 2013 speaks to a falling brand.

-This is a problem in many sectors, not just breakfast cereal.
-The messaging, tone and look are all the same so they are often seen together, as one bunch.
+This is a problem and not just for breakfast cereal.
+The messaging, tone and look are all the same.
+So, they are often seen together, as one bunch.

 Healthy Breakfast Cereal

 For every box of Cap’n Crunch on the supermarket shelves, you can easily find a box of Grape Nuts or Kashi.

 “For meal number one, you may have a serving of any Special K Breakfast Cereal with 2/3-cup skim milk and fruit.
-For meal number two, you may have a Special K Protein Meal Bar, a Special K Protein Shake, or another serving of Special K cereal with 2/3 cup skim milk and fruit),” says Special K.
+At meal number two, you may have a Special K Protein Meal Bar.
+Or, a Special K Protein Shake, or another serving of Special K cereal. (with 2/3 cup skim milk and fruit),” says Special K.